PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 #### Confusion Matrix

-However, in actuality, labels are "fuzzy" meaning each cell actually has a distribution of scores from each label.
+However, in actuality, labels are “fuzzy” meaning each cell actually has a distribution of scores from each label.
 Thanks to this, we can examine how often labels are confused for each other.
 The label threshold determines the minimum influence score a cell must get to be considered labeled.
 Plotting requires the packages ggplot2 and reshape2.

 ``` r
 install.packages("ggplot2")